affiliate disclosure

 Kinsta don't allows load test on its platform

-So, I created a test site on the Cloudways DigitalOcean server (1 GB RAM, 1 Core processor).
+So, I created a test site on the Cloudways DigitalOcean server (1 GB of RAM, 1 core).
 Then, I set up a test site on the Kinsta platform with 6 PHP threads, 8GB RAM, and 12 CPUs, which are the default for a standard Kinsta site, according to their help doc.

 I ensured the test site was identical.
 Here’s what we have: an Astra theme with starter templates (Boocah theme) and a few known WordPress plugins: Rank Math, Spectra, Kadence Block, SureForms, and HelloDolly.